Exam presentations

 - make a group of three students

-- read your own paper and prepare PowerPoint presentation for ca. 10 mins
+- read your own paper and prepare PowerPoint presentation for max.
+8 mins (!)

 - read the other two papers of your colleagues and prepare two scientific questions related to the application of molecular methods to each of them